App version: 0.1.0

 Special Considerations for Financing a Tiny Home

-Before financing a tiny home, it's a good idea to have a solid estimate on how much the total project will cost.
+Before financing a tiny home, it's a good idea to have a solid estimate of how much the total project costs.
 In addition to the cost of the house itself, you may have other expenses, such as:

-The cost of leasing or buying land where the property will sit
+• The cost of leasing or buying the land for the property site

-To determine how much you may need to borrow, you’ll want to add up all your expenses, add a cushion for the unexpected, then subtract how much you can pay in cash.
+To determine how much you may need to borrow, you may want to add up all your expenses, add a cushion for the unexpected, then subtract how much you’re able to pay in cash.

 Frequently Asked Questions